Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 ```

 ### Function names
-- Function name should clearly, without ambiguity indicate what given it does, so you dont have to jump across the code to find truth.
+- Function name should clearly, without ambiguity indicate what it does, so you dont have to jump across the code to find truth.
 - Every function is an action, therefore name should contain at least one verb that adheres to function usage.
 - Like variables, functions should utilise camelCase writing convention.